 Can you imagine the world today without Instagram?
 What would have happened if Systrom slinked back into his corner and said, “I’m not cut out to be an entrepreneur?”
 You can bet he was pretty glad that determination was one of his strongest qualities when Facebook bought Instagram for $1 billion dollars in 2012.

 To be a successful entrepreneur you need to get good at calculating risk, not just taking risks.
 It’s not all about leaping into unknown territories blindly.
 Sure, leaving a steady job behind can be hard.
 It requires courage to step out of the norm and go it alone.
 When you have commitments to keep and bills to pay, you have to take a calculated risk.
-Most entrepreneurs have some story about a risky moment that could have been make or break for their product.
+Most entrepreneurs have some story about a risky moment that could have been a make-or-break moment for their product.
 Or a time when they had to weigh up leaving it all or powering forward.